 Most of those with damaged screens or broken phones would only realize that repairs will cost them a fortune when they are actually faced with the problem.
-Faced with the hefty cost of cellphone repairs, 67 percent of them forego having their phones fixed even if the phones still work and 59 percent would rather spend more on buying a new phone than spend for broken phones.
+Confronted with the hefty cost of cell phone repairs, 67 percent of the respondents forego having their phones fixed even if the phones still work, while 59 percent would rather spend more on buying a new phone than spend for broken phones.

 Most of the smartphone users or 70 percent of them initially thought that having damaged screens fixed would likely cost them $150, according to SquareTrade.
 What they would eventually find out is that in the case of the iPhone XS Max, for example, cracked screens repair cost $329.